-Founded in 2000 by pianist Daniel Tong and violinist Fiona McNaught, the Wye Valley Chamber Music Festival has grown into a truly important event in the cultural calendar of this Area of Outstanding Natural Beauty, presenting chamber music concerts of the highest quality in intimate venues.
-It is now directed by Daniel Tong with fellow pianist Simon Crawford-Phillips.
+The Wye Valley Chamber Music Festival has grown into a truly important event in the cultural calendar of this beautiful area.
+Each year the festival stages chamber music concerts of exceptional quality in intimate and historic venues.
+It is currently directed by Daniel Tong with fellow pianist Simon Crawford-Phillips.

 “Some of the most special moments of my musical life have been spent at the Wye Valley Festival.
 The chance to spend time with great music and wonderful artists in private, and to hear masterpieces performed with such understanding and commitment, is priceless.
 The enormous amount of work that has gone into making Wye Valley Chamber Music flourish is always repaid with the pleasure and inspiration it gives to others, musicians and audience alike.”